mgb45/BQNeRF/README.md

 ### How to try this out?

-Train a model with Bayesian Quadrature and a Matern kernel
+Train a model with Bayesian Quadrature and an RBF kernel
 ```
 python3 train.py --bq BQ --nsamples 64 --lr 5e-4 --epochs 5000
 ```